Their ancient origins are unknown to most—yet are key to understanding what lies in their future!

 Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

-The book America and Britain in Prophecy, written by David C. Pack, reveals with great detail from the Bible and history the modern identity of these two peoples: the United States of America (“shall be great”) and Britain, with its commonwealth (“a multitude of nations”).
+The book America and Britain in Prophecy, written by David C. Pack, reveals with great detail from the Bible and history the modern identity of these two peoples.
+Genesis 48:19 foretold the United States “shall be great” and Britain with its commonwealth would be “a multitude of nations.”
 The facts reveal that these two nations received the birthright promises and unprecedented material blessings.
 Recent history, however, also shows that these blessings are slowly being removed.

 Imagine if you were promised the same things.
 Could you comprehend them?
-What greater promise, given early in man’s history, would have a greater impact on our world today—if it were fulfilled?
+What promise, given early in man’s history, would have a greater impact on our world today if it were fulfilled?

 Did the God of the Bible promise something that did not come to pass?
 Did the tribes of Israel, which descended from Abraham, just fall into obscurity and are now lost to antiquity, as most believe?
 Would the God that more than a billion people profess to follow be incapable of keeping His word?

-Most professing Christians are ignorant of the identity of the peoples descended from Abraham, who received the promises quoted above.
+Most are ignorant of the identity of the peoples descended from Abraham, who received the promises quoted above.

 Of these 12 sons, one would receive the birthright, and the blessings along with it.
 As was custom, this would have been given to the eldest son, Reuben.
 But since he sinned against his father in an appalling and shameful manner, the birthright was given to Joseph (I Chron.
 5:1).

 At the end of his life, Israel had Joseph bring his two sons, Manasseh and Ephraim, before him.
 Israel explained to Joseph that he was given a promise by God and that he was now going to pass along the birthright promise and blessings to Joseph’s sons.